Russia fines investigative website for breaking 'foreign agent' law | Law-Order

 Russian investigative website The Insider was fined on Tuesday for breaking the "foreign agents" law that requires it to attach a disclaimer to its publications and subjects it to increased bureaucratic scrutiny.

-Russian police have since declared Dobrokhotov, who fled the country in August, a wanted man and opened a criminal case against him.
-He did not immediately respond to a request for comment on Tuesday.
+Russian police have declared Dobrokhotov, who fled the country in August, a wanted man and opened a criminal case against him.
 Russian authorities argue the "foreign agents" list -- which includes media outlets, journalists and rights groups who the authorities say are receiving foreign funding to carry out political activities -- is needed to safeguard the country from external influence.

-Rights organizations and independent media outlets say it has been used to smother groups that challenge the Kremlin.
+Rights organisations and independent media outlets say it has been used to smother groups that challenge the Kremlin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)